maganahalli-aiml/AUTOMATED-RESERACH-REPORT-GENERATION/JENKINS_SETUP.md

 ## 🚨 Troubleshooting
 ## Makesure No sensitive information mentioned here
+## Fixed the Key value for  APi Keys

 1. **Pipeline fails with authentication errors**: Verify Service Principal credentials in Jenkins
 2. **Image not found in ACR**: Run `./build-and-push-docker-image.sh` first